All Episodes

 Look at the Obama and the Oprah show.

-But they they they're not they're not this national juggernaut, and he does move in there and does more harm when he starts trying to help people.
+But they're not this national juggernaut, and he does move in there and does more harm when he starts trying to help people.

-Sheila Jackson Lee, uh, during a can uh Clinton campaign appearance uh phone call uh said this about Senator Obama.
+Sheila Jackson Lee, during a Clinton campaign appearance phone call, said this about Senator Obama.

-So here let's go to Ann Lewis, uh, as you know, one of uh Hillary's buds, uh MSNBC Live.
+As you know, one of Hillary's buds, MSNBC Live.

-Uh Andrea Mitchell is talking to Ann Lewis, says part of her argument is that her experience of First Lady gave her this special qualification to be president of the United States.
+Part of her argument is that her experience of first lady gave her this special qualification to be president of the United States.

-Do you really think that being first lady is the experience that people believe is the qualification to be uh qualification to be president and commander in chief.
+Do you really think that being first lady is the experience that people believe is the qualification to be, a qualification to be president and commander-in-chief?

 So it is an experience in a vacuum, and it isn't change in a vacuum because left to themselves, either words just a bumper sticker.